 Hope is the basis for all human effort.
 In the face of futility -- the vacuum of hope -- men and women become acquiescent.
 The Apostle Paul addressed this in the New Testament.
 In I Thessalonians, he said, "I know your faith meant hard work, your love meant solid achievement and the hope you have in Christ meant sheer dogged endurance."
-"Hope meant sheer dogged endurance," is catching on, holding on and keeping on.
+The phrase "hope meant sheer dogged endurance" means "catching on, holding on and keeping on."